api3dao/vitepress-docs/docs/reference/ois/next/processing.md

   in the `endpoints[n].parameters` array, its value could be accessed using `endpointParameters.myParameter` within pre-processing snippet.

+The output of the pre-processing snippet is an object with the following fields:

+- `apiCallParameters` - The pre-processed API call parameters.
+These are used to make the API call.

 The payload argument for post-processing is an object with the following
 properties: